 These Awe-Inspiring Views Are Worth the Trek

-Crystal-clear water rushes over the rugged mountain cliffs, and the mossy smell of the forest fills the air.
+Crystal clear water rushes over the rugged mountain cliffs, and the mossy smell of the forest fills the air.
 You don’t have to be a hardcore hiker to enjoy these incredible views.
-Our local parks and recreation areas are home to waterfalls that show off Mother Nature’s handiwork at its finest.
+Our local parks are home to waterfalls that show off Mother Nature’s handiwork at its finest.
 You’ll even find Pennsylvania’s tallest waterfall right here in NEPA.

 Dingmans Creek Trail